TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 .. note:: Problems must include accessible labels.
 An accessible label generally includes the text of the main question in your problem.
-To add an accessible label for a common problem, surround the text of the label with angle brackets pointed toward the text (>>label text<<).
+To add an accessible label, you use the Simple Editor and surround the text of the label with angle brackets pointed toward the text (>>label text<<).

 ==============